lehuyphuong/Small_base_UNet/README.md

-# UNet for Semantic Segmentation on Pascal VOC 2012 (Mini Version)
+# UNet for Semantic Segmentation on OxfordPets (Mini Version)

-## Overview
+## 📌 Overview
-This project implements a **UNet** model for **semantic segmentation** using the **Pascal VOC 2012 (Mini Version)** dataset.
-The goal is to train a model that learns to identify and segment various object classes in natural images, such as people, animals, and vehicles.
+This project implements a **UNet** model for **semantic segmentation** using the **OxfordPets** dataset.
+The goal is to train a model that learns to identify and segment various object classes in natural images, such as Dogs and Cats.

-## Background
+## 📚 Background
 **What is UNet**
 **UNet** is a widely used architecture for semantic segmentation, originally developed for biomedical image segmentation.
 Its hallmark design involves:
     **Encoder (contracting path)**: captures high-level features through convolution and max-pooling.